arrwhidev/blog-hugo/content/post/cellular-automata.md

 That is a real JavaScript/Canvas implementation of [Rule 150](http://atlas.wolfram.com/01/01/150/).
 The code can actually support any of the rules, [take a look](https://github.com/arrwhidev/cellular-automata/blob/master/wolfram.js) - it's pretty flexible!
 These rules do not change over time.
 Each cell is computed only once, based on an initial state, working left to right, top to bottom.

 The initial state is the first row.
-In this example every cell OFF except the middle cell, which is ON.
+In this example every cell is OFF except the middle cell, which is ON.

 What about a random initial state?